 “My own will,” Iona said (22:05).

 The concept of free will is important to me.
-I've pondered its mysteries for as long as I can remember.
-I remember feeling actual rage when I learned about the predestination concepts in Calvinism, for example.
+I’ve pondered its mysteries for as long as I can remember.
+I remember feeling actual rage at the predestination concepts in Calvinism, for example.
 To find these ideas treated with such respect in Arpeggio of Blue Steel was a real treat.
-I said I loved this show's naval battles, and I do.
-I've joked that Takao is my favorite character (Takao?
+I said I loved this show’s naval battles, and I do.
+I’ve joked that Takao is my favorite character (Takao?
 More like Tak-WOW!).
-But when all's said and done, the themes are what makes it timeless.
+But when all’s said and done, the themes are what makes it timeless.

 What did you think of Kongou in this episode?
 What were your favorite moments?
 Let me know in the comments!

 Other Anime Sites

 - Reddit: Spoilers] Aoki Hagane no Arpeggio Episode 12 Discussion

 - Rabujoi: Arpeggio of Blue Steel: Ars Nova – 12 (Fin)

 - MemoryNK: Arpeggio of Blue Steel Episode 12 REACTION